-51 On 17 February 2009 and 8 December 2017 (UTC), peculiar tsunamis were recorded at 52 coastal tide gauges for tsunami monitoring in New Zealand, after shallow earthquakes with 53 moment magnitudes $M{\rm W}$ 5.8.
-Both earthquakes occurred near Curtis and Cheeseman Islands.
-54 volcanic islands in the Kermadec Arc (Figure 1a; Table S1); we hereafter call them Curtis 55 earthquakes.
-The maximum tsunami wave heights from the 2009 and 2017 earthquakes were 56 about 50 cm (LOTT) and 80 cm (RFRT), respectively (Figure 1b), much larger than expected 57 for their seismic magnitudes (Abe, 1981).
-The tsunami waveforms from these earthquakes 58 were similar at three stations, LOTT, NCPT, and TAUT, and their moment tensors are 59 similarly dominated by the compensated-linear-vector-dipole (CLVD) component with a nearly 60 vertical tension-axis, which are types of vertical-T CLVD earthquake often observed in active volcanic contexts (Sandanbata, Kanamori, et al., 2021; Shuler, Ekström, et al., 2013; Shuler, 61 62 Nettles, et al., 2013).
-These indicate that similar volcanic phenomena causing tsunamis 63 repeated near the islands.
+On 17 February 2009 and 8 December 2017 (UTC), peculiar tsunamis were recorded at coastal tide gauges for tsunami monitoring in New Zealand, after shallow earthquakes with moment magnitudes of M_w 5.8.
+Both earthquakes occurred near Curtis and Cheeseman Islands, volcanic islands in the Kermadec Arc (Figure 1a; Table S1); we hereafter call them Curtis earthquakes.
+The maximum tsunami wave heights from the 2009 and 2017 earthquakes were about 50 cm (LOTT) and 80 cm (RFRT), respectively (Figure 1b), much larger than expected for their seismic magnitudes (Abe, 1981).
+The tsunami waveforms from these earthquakes were similar at three stations, LOTT, NCPT, and TAUT, and their moment tensors are similarly dominated by the compensated-linear-vector-dipole (CLVD) component with a nearly vertical tension-axis.
+Such vertical-T CLVD earthquakes are often observed in active volcanic contexts (Sandanbata, Kanamori, et al., 2021; Shuler, Nettles, et al., 2013).
+These indicate that a similar volcanic phenomenon near the islands repeatedly caused the tsunamis.

-The mechanism of such tsunamigenic vertical-T CLVD earthquakes has been controversial.
-For the Curtis earthquakes, Gusman et al. (2020) analyzed tsunami data at tide gauges and broad-band (20-500 s) seismic data at Global Seismograph Network and proposed a mechanism involving two sources at different depths.
+The mechanism of tsunamigenic vertical-T CLVD earthquakes has been controversial.
+For the Curtis earthquakes, Gusman et al. (2020) analyzed tsunami data at tide gauges and broad-band (20-500 s) seismic data and proposed a model involving two sources at different depths.
 They suggested that a hydrofracturing source at a depth of ~1.5 km in the crust generated tsunamis without significant seismic radiations, and a deeper source at ~10 km related to fluid flow radiated seismic waves.
-Similar

-- 70 tsunamigenic vertical-T CLVD earthquakes were observed at Sumisu caldera, south of Japan, - 71 for which various mechanisms were proposed: hydrofracturing of magma-water interaction - 72 (Kanamori et al., 1993; Satake & Kanamori, 1991), ring-faulting (Ekström, 1994), shallow - 73 tensile crack (Fukao et al., 2018).
-Recently, Sandanbata et al. (2022) showed that trapdoor - faulting explains both tsunami and long-period seismic waveforms from an event at Sumisu - 75 caldera.
+Similar events were observed at Sumisu caldera, south of Japan, for which various models were proposed: hydrofracturing of magma-water interaction (Kanamori et al., 1993; Satake & Kanamori, 1991), ring-faulting (Ekström, 1994), shallow tensile crack (Fukao et al., 2018).
+Recently, Sandanbata et al. (2022) showed that the trapdoor faulting mechanism explains both tsunami and long-period seismic data from an event at Sumisu caldera.

-We investigate the source mechanism of the Curtis earthquakes using tsunami and seismic data from the 2017 earthquake by taking a similar approach as done by Sandanbata et al. (2022).
-We first use tsunami data to estimate the vertical sea-surface displacement due to the earthquake.
-We then explore a unified source model explaining both tsunami and longperiod seismic data.
-Finally, we propose a source mechanism and discuss submarine volcanism

-81 and its atypical earthquake scaling relationship.
+We investigate the source mechanism of the 2017 Curtis earthquakes using an approach similar to that used by Sandanbata et al. (2022).
+After estimating the initial sea surface displaced by the earthquake using tsunami data, we explore a unified source model that explains both tsunami and long-period seismic data from the earthquake.
+We then propose a source mechanism and discuss submarine volcanism and its atypical earthquake scaling relationship.

-82 2 Geological background
+2 Geological background

-83 Curtis and Cheeseman Islands are the emergent portions of a submarine dacitic volcano 84 containing a crater with fumaroles activity (Doyle et al., 1979; Smith et al., 1988; Global 85 Volcanism Program, 2013).
-Doyle et al. (1979) reported a remarkable uplift of 18 m during 86 200 years on/around the islands, implying active magma supply.
-Beneath the islands, a cone 87 structure is surrounded by a circular bathymetric depression with a maximum water depth of 88 ~400 m, indicating a submerged caldera with a size of 7 km × 6 km (Figure 2a), as mentioned 89 in Global Volcanism Program (2013); we hereafter call it Curtis caldera.
+Curtis and Cheeseman Islands are the emergent portions of a submarine dacitic volcano containing a crater with fumaroles activity (Doyle et al., 1979; Smith et al., 1988; Global Volcanism Program, 2013).
+Doyle et al. (1979) reported 18-m uplift during the 200 years before their survey on/around the islands, implying active magma supply.
+Beneath the islands, a cone structure is surrounded by a circular bathymetric depression with a maximum water depth of ~400 m, indicating a submerged caldera with a size of 7 km × 6 km (Figure 2a), as mentioned in Global Volcanism Program (2013); we hereafter call it Curtis caldera.

-90 3 Data
+3 Data

-91 3.1 Tsunami data
+3.1 Tsunami data

-We use four tsunami waveform data from the 2017 earthquake, recorded at four coastal tide gauges, RBCT, RFRT, LOTT, and GBIT, with a sampling rate of one sample/minute (Figure 1b).
+We use four coastal tide gauge records at RBCT, RFRT, LOTT, and GBIT stations from the 2017 earthquake, with a sampling rate of one sample/minute (Figure 1b).
 We extract the tsunami signals from the raw record by removing tidal trends approximated as low-order polynomial functions.
-The signals have dominant periods from 200 s to 500 s.
-We do not use data from NCPT and TAUT, because of poor signal-to-noise ratios.
+The signals have dominant periods from 200 to 500 s.
+We do not use records at NCPT and TAUT, because of poor signal-to-noise ratios.

-97 3.2 Long-period seismic data
+3.2 Long-period seismic data